Dasbas23/Dasbas23/README.md

 - 👋 Hi, I’m @Dasbas23
 - 👀 I’m interested in ...learm coding
-- 🌱 I’m currently learning ...python & c#
+- 🌱 I’m currently learning ...python & java &
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn more about this fantastic world ...
-- 📫 How to reach me ...
-You will find the way.
+- 📫 How to reach me ... mariusdodu.ilerna@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Marius
 - ⚡ Fun fact: ...I have a urban garden.

 <!---